damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

 - **Definition:**  *A constraint is a choice that makes certain designs "not allowed" or inappropriate for its intended use.*

 - **Comments:**

-  - *Constraints can be stated as follows: The [Stakeholder] shall enable [Action verb] [Product] (e.g. The user shall be able to dismantle the product with a maximum one wrench and one screwdriver).*
+  - *Constraint is a restriction, limit, or regulation imposed on a product.*
+  - *There are two kinds of constraints: input constraintsand system constraints.*
+   - *Input constraints areimposed as part of the design specifications.*
+   - *Systemconstraints are constraints imposed by the system inwhich the design solution must function.*

    ```
   Metadata:
-  It would be good to express the constraints with an action verb to communicate expected needs in design.

-    - Exposed constraints by stakeholder 1
+  - Imposed constraints on the product:
-      - Constraint 1.1:...
-      - Constraint 1.2:...
+     - Constraint 1:...
-      - ...
-    - Exposed constraints by stakeholder 2
-      - Constraint 2.1:...
+     - Constraint 2:...
-      - Constraint 2.2:...
+     - Constraint 2:...
-      - ...
      - ...
   ```

 ## Requirement *(Synonyms: performance specifications)*